litwellchi/litwellchi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👤 Bio
 Rongyu is a second-year dual Ph.D. candidate at Nanjing University and The Hong Kong Polytechnic University, where he is co-supervised by [Prof. Yuan Du](https://iscl.nju.edu.cn/42925/list.htm) and [Prof. Dan Wang](https://www4.comp.polyu.edu.hk/~csdwang/).
 He is now a visiting student at Peking University under the supervision of [Prof. Shanghang Zhang](https://iscl.nju.edu.cn/42925/list.htm).
 Previously, he received the M.Phil. degree from The Chinese University of Hong Kong, Shenzhen, supervised by [Prof. Fangxin Wang](https://mypage.cuhk.edu.cn/academics/wangfangxin/).
-He has published more than 10 papers in top conference journals such as CVPR, AAAI, TMC, and TCSVT, etc. He was recently selected for the **First** China Association for Science and Technology “**Young Elite Scientist Sponsorship Program (Ph.D.)**”, 2025-2027.
+He has published more than 10 papers in top conference journals such as CVPR, AAAI, TMC, and TCSVT, etc.

 <div class="highlight-blocks">